LegitKnots/Prox-Kiox/README.md

 ## Disclaimer

 This project is experimental and not official.
 Any use of this project may put your resources at a higher risk of failure.
-The publisher nor the contributers shall have any liability for any damages casued by the user or the project.
+The publisher nor the contributers shall hold any liability for any damages casued by the user or the project.
 Use at your own risk.